hyperledger/fabric-x-samples/endorser/README.md

-# Endorser – Example Fabric-X Service
+# Custom Endorser Example

-This example shows how to build a custom endorser service using the [fabric-x-sdk](https://github.com/hyperledger/fabric-x-sdk/).
-An endorser is like chaincode in classic Fabric: it receives transaction proposals, reads and writes world state through a `SimulationStore`, and returns signed read/write sets.
+This example shows how to build a custom endorser application using the [fabric-x-sdk](https://github.com/hyperledger/fabric-x-sdk/).
+An endorser is like a peer executing chaincode in classic Fabric: it receives transaction proposals, reads and writes world state through a `SimulationStore`, and returns signed read/write sets.
 Unlike chaincode, it runs as a standalone gRPC service — outside the peer, in your own process.